balajisukumaran/hr-management/README.md

 # HRManagementRepo

+## Project Overview
-I created this project as part of Capgemini training.
-To practice the concept of layered architecture.
-Following the application description
+This project was developed as part of the Capgemini training program.
+It is designed to demonstrate and practice the concept of layered architecture in software development.
+The primary function of this application is to manage employee details within an HR Management context.

+## Application Description
-An HR Management application to manage the employee details.
-Admin will be able to assign roles and create to Users who can manage the employee details
+The HR Management application provides functionalities for administrators to assign roles and create accounts for users.
+These users can then manage various employee details.
+The application is versatile and includes two distinct layers:

-The repo includes an Web application layer and an windows application layer so this application can be use as both based on the viewwers requirement.
+- **Web Application Layer:** This layer allows the application to be used through a web interface.
+- **Windows Application Layer:** This layer enables the application to be utilized as a Windows desktop application.

+This dual-layer approach ensures that the application is accessible and usable in different environments, catering to various user requirements.

-Tools Used:
+## Tools Used
-Visual Studio
+- Visual Studio
-SQL Serve
+- SQL Server

-Languages Used:
+## Languages Used
-Material Design
+- Material Design
-SQL
+- SQL
-ASP.Net C#
+- ASP.Net C#
-WPF
+- WPF

+---

+This project is part of a training program with Capgemini and aims to provide practical experience in implementing layered architecture in software development.